systemmonkey42/redmine_open_links_in_new_window/README.md

 # Redmine Plugin for Opening Links in New Tabs

+This plugin forked from https://github.com/Undev/redmine_open_links_in_new_window, upgrade for redmine 3.3.3.

 This plugin opens any link you click in a new browser tab instead of your current tab.
 This plugin works in Wiki, descriptions and notes for projects, issues, documents, etc.

 ## Compatibility